 How To Keep Remote Teams Engaged

-But it’s difficult to get a clear answer on whether or not employees working remotely are engaged.
-Depending on the researchers conducting studies, and the timing of when the study was conducted over the past year, you get very different results.
+However, it’s difficult to get a clear answer on whether or not employees working remotely are engaged.
+The results can vary greatly depending on the researchers conducting the studies and the timing of the studies over the past year.

 Some surveys suggest employee engagement is at an all-time high.